 Through the figures above (see Figures 3, 4, and 5), it was seen that overall, the Inception V3 model classified images of skin lesions the most accurately.
 This means that if the experiment were to be implemented, the model used would be the Inception V3 model.
 Doctors can use either of these models for efficiency in diagnosing skin cancer.
 These models will also help in saving effort, time, and human lives.

 The Kaggle dataset used in this experiment did not have any pictures of people with dark skin, which is a big limitation and source of error.
 Bias is a current problem in machine learning for medical diagnosis as models are trained on images of people with white skin.
 When these models are used by doctors, they give more accurate results for patients with white skin than people of colour.
 Training models with images of people with darker skin will help in efficient diagnosis of patients with dark skin, which is not as efficient with the current model.
 A future experiment could be trained with pictures of people with dark skin as it will reduce bias.
 Data collection of images of people of colour could be done in hospitals, and these images would also be used to train the model.
-This system (the CNN model or the Inception V3 model) could be further applied to different medical purposes, such as classifying different types of cancers, diagnosing diseases, predicting the location of cancerous cells, etc.
+This system (the CNN model or the Inception V3 model) could be further applied to different medical purposes and skin cancer treatments, such as classifying different types of cancers, diagnosing diseases, predicting the location of cancerous cells, determining which melanoma cancer treatment works best, etc.

 This paper presents a fully automatic system for the two kinds of skin cancer classification, malignant and benign, using a Kaggle dataset.
 The proposed system applied the concepts of deep transfer learning using three pre-trained architectures, and a CNN for skin lesion images.
 The classification accuracy of these models is more with a higher number of training samples and a small number of epochs.
 The architectures which have fewer layers perform better than the deeper architectures.
 The Xception, Inception V3, and ResNet50 models yielded an accuracy of 81% (see Figure 3), 83% (see Figure 4), and 54% (see Figure 5), respectively.
 The CNN yielded an accuracy of 78.48% (see Figure 2).
 Therefore, it is concluded that Inception V3 yielded the highest results overall.